Legal Rights and Duties of Landlords and Tenants in Leasing

 • Pays the rent reserved by the lease, and

-• Performs the contracts binding on the him
+• Performs the contracts binding on him

-He may hold the property During the time limited by the lease, without interruption.
+He may hold the property during the time limited by the lease, without interruption.

 The clause lays down two other propositions:

-The benefit of such contract shall be annexed and go with the interest of lessee/Tenant as such, and may be enforced by every person in whom that interest is vested for the whole or any part thereof from time to time.
+The benefit of such contract shall be annexed and go with the interest of the lessee/Tenant as such, and may be enforced by every person in whom that interest is vested for the whole or any part thereof from time to time.
 The clause means that the title, which has been conveyed by the lessor to the lessee, is a good title and that there is no infirmity in it.

 (Clause (d))

-The word “accession” means “accretion” or addition not with some difference.
-Literally the word “accretion” means the process of growing continuously, or continuous coherence, or any extraneous addition, while the word “accession” means simply an increase.
-It is not necessary for accretion to be imperceptible, it is sufficient, if it is gradual.
+The word “accession” means “accretion” or addition, not with some difference.
+Literally, the word “accretion” means the process of growing continuously, or continuous coherence, or any extraneous addition, while the word “accession” means simply an increase.
+It is not necessary for accretion to be imperceptible; it is sufficient if it is gradual.

 The conditions necessary for the application of this clause are: